PostHog/posthog.com/contents/docs/self-host/deploy/configuration.md

 ### [MinIO](../runbook/minio/)

+By default, `MinIO` is not installed as part of the chart.
+If you want to enable it, please set `minio.enabled` to `true`.

-MinIO is installed by default as part of the chart to provide a scalable, S3 compatible object storage system.
+MinIO provide a scalable, S3 compatible object storage system.
 You can customize all its settings by overriding `values.yaml` variables in the `minio` namespace.

 Note: please override the default user authentication by either passing `auth.rootUser` and `auth.rootPassword` or `auth.existingSecret`.